 For the next few years, Versace and his partner Antonio D'Amico hosted lavish parties and fashion shows at the estate.
 On July 15, 1997, at the age of 50, Versace was murdered on the front steps of the mansion by spree killer Andrew Cunanan, after returning home from a walk along Ocean Drive.

 Cunanan had already killed four other people during the previous three months, and then committed suicide just a week after shooting Versace.
 Cunanan’s motive for the killing spree is still unclear.

 The Mansion Today

-After Versace’s death, the mansion was placed up for auction, and purchased in 2000 by telecommunications magnate Peter Loftin.
+After Versace’s death, the mansion was placed up for auction and purchased in 2000 by telecommunications magnate Peter Loftin.
 The mansion became a private club in September 2000.
-Then in December 2009 restaurateur Barton G. Weiss reopened it The Villa By Barton G. It operated as a boutique luxury hotel, restaurant and event space.
+Then in December 2009 restaurateur, Barton G. Weiss reopened it as The Villa By Barton G. It operates as a boutique luxury hotel, restaurant, and event space.